Hoboneer/surfraw-elvis/README.md

 An alias for `make clean clean-gen`.

-## Descriptions
+## Elvi types

-### Simple elvi
+### Simple elvi (`.in` extension)

+These elvi are generated from simple plaintext files whose contents correspond to the arguments of `mkelvis`, with line comments.

 Some elvi are simpler than others, taking ~3 lines in their `.in` file.
 These are elvi that take no options and serve a similar function as surfraw bookmarks with embedded "%s".
+The arguments usually correspond the basic form described in the README of `surfraw-tools`, possibly with a `--description=`.

-### Complex elvi
+### Complex elvi (`.sh-in` extension)

 These may take options, and may have more complex build requirements than other elvi (e.g., `stack` downloads the list of stackexchange sites and uses it to populate its enum `-site=` option).
-May run arbitrary code when building with elvi using an `.sh-in` file.
+May run arbitrary code when building.
+Note: The input files for these elvi are executable, so they may be binary or be executable scripts with a shebang.

-### Manual elvi
+### Manual elvi (under manual-elvi/)

 These do not need building as they are written manually (hence the name).
 Note: These are not installed by `make install`.